theanuragshukla/envoix/README.md

 6. During the first pull from the user_X, OTP is also asked and then `KEK(X)` is replaced by `encrypt(MEK, pass_X)`

 7. Afterwards, Each push/pull action is performed by derived MEK from User's KEK.

+# Proposed features

+- Multiple environments like prod, dev, etc in same config
+- storing env history

+# Self Hosting

+The `Envoix-server` can be self hosted and it can be integrated inside this library.
+See the official repo at [theanuragshukla/envoix-server](https://github.com/theanuragshukla/envoix-server) for detailed instructions

+# Contributions

+If you'd like to improve the functionality and security of this library, feel free to raise an issue and then we can work on that together.
+Also try working on the [proposed features](#Propsed-Features)

+# FAQs

+1. Where is the server ??
+    - As of now, I've hosted the server at `https://envoix.anurags.tech` and It should work fine for small userbase.

+2. Can it be self hosted ?
+    - For private use or within an organisation, I'd suggest to self host.
+It'll be good for my small server and your special use case.